1. Home

 One of the biggest frustrations for investors is that the Portal das Financas does not allow simulations to be carried out with Anexo J filled in.
 This means you cannot see the amount to be paid/received before submitting.

 Tax-Wizard Solution: Tax-Wizard allows you to carry out complete simulations before submitting.
-Learn more about simulations with Anexo J
+Simulate your IRS with Anexo J before submitting.

 1. Export pre-filled declaration from Portal das Financas